La Mer is a mixed-use beachfront development by Sheikh Mohammed's private development company, Meraas.

 Visitors will be able to hire day rooms and cabanas, and to risk their lives on a Hawa Hawa, an air-filled trampoline popular in Japan.

-The second phase of La Mer is scheduled to open in 2018.
-Known as The Wharf it will include ‘industrial aesthetics’, aka rusty steel work, and a surf park.
+The second phase of La Mer opened in 2018.
+Known as The Wharf it includes ‘industrial aesthetics’, aka rusty steel work, and a surf park.
 Eventually there will also be a hotel and housing located on two man-made peninsulas.